About the Event

 Start and finish

-There is a choice of 6 circular routes, all starting and finishing at Caerleon Comprehensive School.
-Routes start between 7.30am-12.00pm and are to be completed by 5.00pm, with the aim to arrive back at Caerleon Comprehensive School to enjoy the refreshments, entertainment and stalls.
+There is a choice of 6 circular routes, all starting and finishing at Caerleon Comprehensive School between 7.30am-12.00pm.
+The route is to be completed by 5.00pm, with the aim to arrive back at Caerleon Comprehensive School to enjoy the refreshments, entertainment and stalls.